EaterOA/light-cycle/README.md

 =======================
 ## Miscellaneous Controls:

-P - pauses/unpauses the game.
+P / Spacebar - pauses/unpauses the game.
 No movement or camera control is allowed
     while the game is paused and the screen darkens to indicate this.

+The game starts off paused, which can be unpaused using this key.

 =======================
 ## Details: